 To join this group participants must be ages 4-6, and able to participate independently.

-Sportsmanship Stars is a new program offered by KidsAbility’s Therapeutic Recreation services.
-In these sessions we will focus on being a good sport, showing respect, typical sport behaviour, and winning and losing.
-The structure of the group will be a mix of curriculum based learning, role play, and games and activities that require collaboration and fair play.
+Sportsmanship Stars is a new program offered by KidsAbility’s Therapeutic Recreation services (remove this sentence).
+KidsAbility’s Therapeutic Recreation team is excited to welcome you to our Play Fair Club.
+In these group sessions we will focus on being a good sport, showing respect, typical sport behaviour, and winning and losing.
+The structure of the group will be a mix of curriculum and discussion-based learning, role play, games and activities that require collaboration and fair play.

 Please fill out this form to submit interest in the program.